woong5115/cisc121Project/README.md

 2. Pattern Recognition

-Binary Search uses a repeated pattern:
+Binary Search uses a repeated pattern

 Look at the middle of a list.